 FILING FOR UNEMPLOYMENT

-Many of you may be out of work during the coronavirus outbreak as orders to shut down bars, restaurants, movie theaters and gyms come.
+Many of you may be out of work during the coronavirus outbreak as businesses facing financial crisis have been forced to make cuts.
 Here's how to file for unemployment in Maryland, Virginia, and D.C.

 If you're needing to file for unemployment, call 410-949-0022 or 1-800-827-4839 and if you’ve recently moved into the state but still need to file, send an email to email@example.com and let them know the best time to call you back.